dcf21/pi-gazing/src/pythonModules/docs/server.rst

 export tasks in the web UI and through the admin api routes (see above) but you won't actually get any export functionality.

-To create a new exporter you need to create a :class:`meteorpi_fdb.exporter.MeteorExporter` instance, this exposes a scheduler which can be used to automatically apply any export configurations on the node and to manage the export process for any matching :class:`meteorpi_model.FileRecord` and :class:`meteorpi_model.Event` instances.
+To create a new exporter you need to create a :class:`meteorpi_db.exporter.MeteorExporter` instance, this exposes a scheduler which can be used to automatically apply any export configurations on the node and to manage the export process for any matching :class:`meteorpi_model.FileRecord` and :class:`meteorpi_model.Event` instances.

 .. code-block:: python

-    from meteorpi_fdb.exporter import MeteorExporter
+    from meteorpi_db.exporter import MeteorExporter
     exporter = MeteorExporter(db=db,
                               mark_interval_seconds=1,
                               max_failures_before_disable=4,
                               defer_on_failure_seconds=3)

 The parameter values shown above are extremely short - they're what's used in the unit tests.
-Be sure to check the class documentation for :class:`meteorpi_fdb.exporter.MeteorExporter` and configure this object appropriately for your application!
+Be sure to check the class documentation for :class:`meteorpi_db.exporter.MeteorExporter` and configure this object appropriately for your application!

 At this point you have an exporter linked to your database, but its not going to run any scheduled tasks until you